iago-pssjd/R-in-LaTeX/README.md

   4. Open this file with RStudio.
 Open `Tools > Global Options > Sweave` and choose the option `Weave Rnw files using: knitr` (at least with `RStudio Version 1.1.463` with `Windows 10`).
 Then, in the main window of RStudio execute `Compile PDF`.
   5. Among the output files is the `pdf`, but also the intermediate `TeX` file, which one can customize, including `R` code colours, before applying to it `pdflatex`.

-The other file in this repository is a `LaTeX` template with the essential `TeX` output of this process.
+The other file in this repository is a `LaTeX` template with the essential `TeX` output of this process, with some explanatory comments added.